GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 Yes, but there are risks in doing so.
 Specifically, it is easy for motivated people to bypass payments for packaged apps.
 This holds true even if you have used our Licensing API in your locally stored packaged app, since locally stored content is not secure and can be modified (including calls to the Licensing API).
-If you’d like to have the option of blocking access to your app by unauthorized users, selling a packaged app may not be the right solution for you.
+If you'd like to have the option of blocking access to your app by unauthorized users, selling a packaged app may not be the right solution for you.
 An alternative to consider is moving to a hosted app model with a server-side licensing check.